esjacobs/esjacobs.github.io/_posts/2018-07-24-Data_Cleaning_and_Exploration_The_Movie.md

+---
+layout: post
-# Data Cleaning and Exploration: The Movie
+title: Data Cleaning and Exploration: The Movie
+date: 2017-07-24
+published: true
+categories: projects
+tags:
+---
 (Go to the READ.ME of this repository for the entire write-up.)

 We collected quite a bit of data: 43837 separate movies.
 The actual cleaning of the data was as tedious and dry as the following paragraphs.